yottaawesome/forger-win32-tutorial/README.md

 ## Considerations

 The projects successfully compile, but the source code and compiler/linker settings are dated, and so may generate compiler and security warnings during the build.
 These warnings don't stop the builds, but I strongly recommend you heed them before using any code in production.
+Remember that this is decades old Win32 code -- depending on what you're trying to do, more modern approaches such as [C++/WinRT](https://learn.microsoft.com/en-us/windows/uwp/cpp-and-winrt-apis/), [WinUI 3](https://docs.microsoft.com/en-us/windows/apps/winui/winui3/), [wxWidgets](https://www.wxwidgets.org/), [Qt](https://www.qt.io/), [Ultimate++](https://www.ultimatepp.org/), [Boost](https://www.boost.org/), [POCO C++](https://pocoproject.org/), or newer additions to the C++ standard library (C++11 onwards) may be more appropriate.

 When using any Win32 code from this repo in production, always consult the [Windows API Index](https://docs.microsoft.com/en-us/windows/win32/apiindex/windows-api-list) for relevant and updated API usage notes, as some APIs may have since been deprecated or had their behaviour modified in newer versions of Windows.

 ## Additional resources